 Those of you who know me will know there are two things that occupy a large part of my time – fitness and PR.
 For a long time, these have felt in conflict.
 When I am in the gym I can feel guilty I am not working (or contributing at home), when I am working all hours and mess up my training routine I can feel guilty the other way.
-Yet the more I focussed, the more I realised the deep connection.
+Yet the more I focused, the more I realised the deep connection.
 Thinking about how I can optimise my body and mind and thinking about how I can optimise the reputations and public image of my clients, have interesting similarities.

 I am therefore excited to launch a new series that I have been planning for some time, drawing on the lessons I have learnt from fitness, where I strive to reach my own Personal Records (PR) in everything I do, and bringing the same principles and ideas into the day job, the world of Public Relations.